 Experimentation and Measurement

 We evaluate every message we send by reviewing our data about a week after an email’s sent.
 Unique open rates and click rates—both numbers and percentages—help us evaluate what content performed well.
-We know, for example, that we have a lot of visitors to USA.gov and GobiernoUSA.gov seeking information on immigration.
+We know, for example, that we have a lot of visitors to USAGov and USAGov en Español (formerly known as GobiernoUSA.gov) seeking information on immigration.
 We align that information with our email sends, and the open rates and click-through rates prove the value of knowing what people are interested in.